Our Process

 A problem statement serves as a brief overview of the specific issue or gap in knowledge that the study aims to address.
 It defines the problem’s scope, significance, and relevance to the field of study, emphasizing the need for investigation.

-A well-crafted problem statement provides a clear understanding of the research problem, guiding readers to recognize the research’s purpose and the potential impact of resolving the identified issue.
+A well-written problem statement clearly explains the research question, guiding readers to recognize the research’s purpose and the potential impact of resolving the identified issue.

 It often includes background information, highlights the gap in current knowledge, and outlines the overall context, setting the stage for the research questions and objectives to follow.